Nowadays, it’s very common to see industry comparisons regarding Angular.js vs React.js.

 For clarification purposes, the core differences between Angular and React are as follows:

 The components that exist in the React framework is very similar to how a modular building kit works.
-The interface of a web application that is built using React is categorized into more concise elements.

 The most effective way to group these components together is by causing the DOM of each website page to display its core elements.
 By doing so, software developers can achieve a higher degree of abstraction and simplify the final code that affects the front end of the application.